It’s funny how the value of a dollar is relative.

-Last week, I spent $5 on a bag of mandarins that looked great in the store but turned out to be horribly bitter.
-Disappointed would be an understatement; more like crushed.
-I really need some citrusy goodness in my life right now.
-They’re still sitting in my fridge, and I don’t know if I’ll be able to summon up the willpower to finish them off.
+For example, I recently spent $5 on a bag of mandarins that looked great in the store but turned out to be horribly bitter.
+I really need some citrusy goodness in my life right now, so to say that I was disappointed would be an understatement.
+I was crushed.

 In a study published by Monash University, researchers found that we don’t treat tangible and intangible products the same way: